ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 Let's begin!

-contravariant functors are odd aren't they? covariant functors are so straightforward but **contra**variant functors as their name implies are the complete opposite.
+Contravariant functors are odd aren't they?
+Covariant functors (which are modelled  by the `Functor` typeclass) are quite straightforward but **contra**variant functors as their name implies seem to be the complete opposite.

-Before we get into what a contravariant functor is, it's useful to look at the  Functor [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.
+Before we get into what a contravariant functor is, it's useful to look at the  `Functor` [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.

 # Functor

-A Functor is defined as:
+A `Functor` is defined as:

 ```{.haskell .scrollx}
 class Functor f where